- Application Procedures

 c) DS-2019 Request form.* Applicants intending to become a visiting scholar for six months or less need to decide which J-1 visitor category to apply for: Short-Term Scholar or Research Scholar.
 For more information, see 24-Month Bar for J-1 visitors.

 d) A financial statement verifying that you have sufficient funds to support yourself and your dependents while you are a visiting scholar at Berkeley (required amount: minimum $1,600/month for scholar, plus $500/month for spouse and $200/month for each dependent child.)
 The document can be a Letter from Department Chair or Dean on university letterhead stating approved sabbatical leave verifying and detailing funding for entire period of desired affiliation (see Sample Letter of Financial Proof), or a financial statement from your bank showing a sufficient balance.
+The letter must be dated within the past six months.

 e) Photocopy of the biographical page of your passport.* If family members will accompany you, please include photocopies of their passports.